Before registering for the conference, please read the information regarding the registration process below:

 - Before registering on Eventbrite, you will need to know whether you require accommodation during the conference.
 If so, you will have the option of providing the name of another conference attendee who you will share a twin room with.

-- To complete registration, you will need to submit an abstract before the 17th of April to IPSCConference@gmail.com.
-Please download the template for the abstract here:
+- To complete registration, you will need to submit an abstract.
+Please prepare your abstract before registering on Eventbrite.

 Frequently asked questions: